If you’re new to the site, make sure you read our mission statement and story before beginning.

 - In fairness to evenhandedness, you should consider writing to your liberal Congresspeople, too.
 They deserve to hear from you, and not all liberals are created equal.
 Some may be against something surprising.
 Let’s not let Democrats get away with something that we would condemn in Republicans.
 Stay alert.

 - Try to send your letters as quickly as you can after writing them.
 Because of security regulations involved with screening mail to Congress, it can take longer than you may want for your messages to get there (especially if you live far away from D.C.).
-Some of these issues are time sensitive (Cabinet confirmations, etc) so it’s best to get them out fast.
+Some of these issues are time sensitive (like Cabinet confirmations), so it’s best to get them out fast.

 Photo: The Meadowlark Botanical Gardens in Vienna, Virginia